wcauchois/wcauchois/README.md

 - 🤔 I’m looking for help with writing this readme
 - 💬 Ask me about what it was like to write this readme
 - 📫 How to reach me: open an issue on this readme
-- ⚡ Fun fact: readme stands for "read me", which is what you should do with a readme
+- ⚡ Fun fact: readme stands for "read me", which is what you should do with this readme